tytydraco/yessleep/out/My_apartments_maintenance_portal_keeps_marking_my_requests_Resident_Unavailable_for_Entry_I_have_not_left_my_apartment_in_six_days.md

 Okay.
 I know how this is going to read.
 I've typed this out like four different ways already, deleted three of them, and I keep landing back here, so I guess this is the version you're getting.
-I'm not looking for sympathy, and I am begging you, do not comment "have you tried calling them again," because yes, I have tried calling them again, I have called so many times that the hold music has started showing up in my dreams, some cursed fax-machine remix of what might have once been Vivaldi.
+I'm not looking for sympathy, and I am begging you, do not comment "have you tried calling them again," because yes, I have tried calling them again, I have called so many times that the hold music has started showing up in my dreams.
 I'm posting because I think there's a piece of this I'm not seeing, and I'm hoping someone in this sub is the kind of person who notices things.
 Because clearly I am not.

 So.
 Here's the whole thing, start to now.